RishaanDevz/OpenAssistant/README.md

 2. **Personality** 💬
    - Customizable system prompt to tailor the AI's behavior and knowledge base

-## Custom Client Development 🖥️

-OpenAssistant supports the development of custom client interfaces:

-1. Connect to the server (default: `http://localhost:5000`)
-2. Send POST requests to `/generate` with the message, conversation history, and profile
-3. Handle streaming responses for real-time interaction

 ## Installation and Setup 🚀

 Follow these steps to set up and run OpenAssistant: